-Dosage Form: capsule
+Dosage form: capsule

-Benzonatate, a non-narcotic oral antitussive agent, is 2, 5, 8, 11, 14, 17, 20, 23, 26-nonaoxaoctacosan- 28-yl p-(butylamino) benzoate.
-The molecular formula is C30H53NO11 with a molecular weight of 603.7
+Benzonatate, a non-narcotic oral antitussive agent, is 2, 5, 8, 11, 14, 17, 20, 23, 26-nonaoxaoctacosan- 28-yl p-(butylamino) benzoate; with a molecular weight of 603.0.

 Benzonatate - Clinical Pharmacology

 Benzonatate acts peripherally by anesthetizing the stretch receptors located in the respiratory passages, lungs, and pleura by dampening their activity and thereby reducing the cough reflex at its source.
 It begins to act within 15 to 20 minutes and its effect lasts for 3 to 8 hours.
-Benzonatate capsules have no inhibitory effect on the respiratory center in recommended dosage.
+Benzonatate has no inhibitory effect on the respiratory center in recommended dosage.

 Indications and Usage for Benzonatate

 Severe hypersensitivity reactions (including bronchospasm, laryngospasm and cardiovascular collapse) have been reported which are possibly related to local anesthesia from sucking or chewing the capsule instead of swallowing it.

-Isolated instances of bizarre behavior, including mental confusion and visual hallucinations, have also been reported in patients taking Benzonatate capsules in combination with other prescribed drugs.
+Isolated instances of bizarre behavior, including mental confusion and visual hallucinations, have also been reported in patients taking Benzonatate capsules USP in combination with other prescribed drugs.

-Benzonatate is chemically related to anesthetic agents of the para-amino-benzoic acid class (e.g. procaine; tetracaine) and has been associated with adverse CNS effects possibly related to a prior sensitivity to related agents or interaction with concomitant medication.
+Benzonatate is chemically related to anesthetic agents of the para-aminobenzoic acid class (e.g. procaine; tetracaine) and has been associated with adverse CNS effects possibly related to a prior sensitivity to related agents or interaction with concomitant medication.

-Hypersensitivity reactions including bronchospasm, laryngospasm, cardiovascular collapse possibly related to local anesthesia from chewing or sucking the capsule.
+Potential Adverse Reactions to Benzonatate capsules USP may include: Hypersensitivity reactions including bronchospasm, laryngospasm, and cardiovascular collapse possibly related to local anesthesia from chewing or sucking the capsule.